MahdiAbbasian/ApplyHistory/README.md

 - **Koin**: An easy and efficient way to incorporate dependency injection into any Kotlin application.
 - **MVI Structure**: Model-View-Intent architectural pattern to manage state and business logic.
 - **Navigation Compose**: Type-Safe navigation introduced in the 2024 google events.
+- **AES Encryption/Decryption**: Securely export and import data using AES cipher for encryption and decryption.
 - **JUnit**: Behavior of a small section of code, the unit under test.
 It does so by executing that code and checking the result.
 - **MockK**: Mocking library which is frequently used by Android developers and written in the Kotlin language.
 - **Robolectric**: By using the robot pattern, you can combine and chain them into various tests with different goals.